michaeldegroot/mysql-cache/README.md

 ___
 # What it does
-Automatically caches SELECT sql's in memory, you have serveral cache providers at your disposale and it can even work in clustered mode via redis or mmap!!
+Automatically caches SELECT sql's in memory, you have serveral cache providers at your disposal and it can even work in clustered mode via redis or mmap!!

 If you want to use the mmap cacheprovider install the dependency: `
     yarn add mmap-object@1.1.1` this is because windows users have reported problems with it.